ericrqs/Juniper-JunOS-Shell/README.md

 This repository is forked from Quali's official JunOS first generation shell.

 vMX is added to a blueprint by dragging a single app and drawing connectors to it.

-The added function connect_child_resources in the deployed app resource driver (Generic Juniper JunOS Driver Version3) will be called by Setup and to automatically add vMX VFP card apps to the reservation, deploy them, and rearrange the connectors so that blueprint devices with connectors to the vMX will instead be connected to ports under deployed cards.
+The function connect_child_resources in the deployed app resource driver (Generic Juniper JunOS Driver Version3) will be called by Setup and to automatically add vMX VFP card apps to the reservation, deploy them, and rearrange the connectors so that blueprint devices with connectors to the vMX will instead be connected to ports under deployed cards.

 The JunOS driver is capable of autoloading the vMX as if it were a standard JunOS router.

+### Additions
 - Router and Firewall families changed to type ResourceType="Application" so model "Juniper JunOS Router" can be used for vMX and "Juniper JunOS Firewall" for vSRX
 - Added "Juniper JunOS Router" attributes that will be used during vMX deployment
   - Number of VFP Cards -- number of card apps to create